chargebyte/chargebyte-docs/docs/source/development.rst

    #. :code:`build`: Initially holds a link to the :code:`conf` folder in :code:`chargebyte-bsp`.

-Follow the `documentation <https://github.com/chargebyte/chargebyte-bsp/tree/kirkstone-everest/README.md>`_ in the 'chargebyte-bsp' repository to build a firmware image based on the Tarragon board support package (BSP).
+Follow the `documentation <https://github.com/chargebyte/chargebyte-bsp/tree/kirkstone-everest/README.md>`_ in the 'chargebyte-bsp' repository to build a firmware image based on the hardware platform specific board support package (BSP).
+Currently supported are the hardware platforms tarragon (Charge Control C) and charge SOM.

 This will include EVerest and chargebyte's hardware abstraction layer (HAL).

 The next step in this chapter is to write a new EVerest module and build a custom image that incorporates